 (4) Subject to section 19A, the decision of the Corporation as to whether any person or thing falls within the terms of an exemption given by notice under subsection (3) shall be final.

-[Section 25 inserted by No. 11 of 1995 s.
+[Section 25 inserted: No. 11 of 1995 s.
 33.]

 26. Marketing of potatoes, Corporation’s functions as to